 I’ve had my share of pizza oops, although not disasters because they were still edible.
 While trying out a whole-wheat crust once, loaded with too many mushrooms, the crust turned soft although it still tasted pretty good.
 The mushrooms, which express too many juices while cooking, were, of course, the culprit.
 I guess at this point all of you must be going, she didn’t figure THAT?
 Umm…guilty.

 I still like a lot of toppings, but when I make a pizza now, I usually bake the crust and cook the toppings (if they need cooking) separately, and then bung them together in the oven for just enough time for them to get to know each other.

 Basil is one of my favorite pizza toppings, and I decided to make that the chief flavor ingredient.
-I used it three ways: dry basil cooked into the crust, a tomato-basil pistou sauce spread over the pizza instead of the usual tomato sauce, and basil chopped and sprinkled all over the crust close to the end of cooking.
+I used it three ways: dry basil cooked into the crust, a vegan basil pesto sauce spread over the pizza instead of the usual tomato sauce, and basil chopped and sprinkled all over the crust close to the end of cooking.
 Sounds like a lot, but it was just enough of a basil hit for me.
 Divine.

 I also caramelized the mushrooms and onions in white wine.
 If you’re making this for kids and would prefer to leave out the wine, do so by all means.
 I like the sweet fruitiness the wine adds, and it builds up the flavors.